jd155/jd155.github.io/about.md

 This is the website of Jonathan Davies.

-I write about data science, statistics, visualisation and programming.
+I write about data science, machine learning, statistics, visualisation and programming.